 Whether you are keen to teach English online or looking to take your teaching game a step further by finding a job teaching English in a foreign country, getting your TEFL certificate is absolutely a step in the right direction.

-Must Try Experiences in Hawaii
+Some Unique Experiences in Hawaii

 Best Festivals in Kauai

 Kauai Orchid & Art Festival/March/Hanapepe: Want to geek out on some beautiful orchids?
-This festival showcases exotic, tropical orchids as well as stunning art by Plein Air painters (outdoor paint artists) from around the state.
+This Hawaii festival showcases exotic, tropical orchids as well as stunning art by Plein Air painters (outdoor paint artists) from around the state.

 Coconut Festival/October/Kappa Beach: Love coconuts?
 Me.
 Too.
 Coconut Fest celebrates all things…you guessed it: coconut!
 In addition to games, food, and community, there are local craft producers selling all of their coconutty products.
 Coconut water anyone?